“Seek Justice & Walk Humbly with God” -Micah 6:8

 Exceptions

-Workers’ compensation is often the only remedy after a workplace injury, but the law recognizes important exceptions.
 In certain situations, you may step outside of the workers’ comp system and bring a civil lawsuit.
 This can happen if your injury was caused by a negligent third party, if defective equipment or unsafe property conditions played a role, or if your employer’s conduct went beyond ordinary negligence into willful or reckless behavior.

 Who Is Legally Responsible?

-🏭Manufacturers of defective equipment (product liability)
+🏭 Manufacturers of defective equipment

 A thorough investigation is necessary to uncover all responsible parties and pursue every avenue for recovery.